addulac/phd/source/13_models.md

 $$

-The predictive distribution of $\theta_{ji}$ and $\psi_{jt}$ have thus a closed form expression and constitute the starting point to develop inference scheme for a practical usage of the HDP.
+The predictive distribution of $\theta_{ji}$ and $\psi_{jt}$ have thus a closed-form expression and constitute the starting point to develop inference scheme for a practical usage of the HDP.

 #### Inference

 Several inference methods have been proposed for the HDP in the literature that mostly, either rely on Markov Chain Monte Carlo method (MCMC) or Variational Inference.
 In their seminal paper [@HDP], the authors propose different sampling schemes.
-In this section, we give the main results needed to derived the Gibbs updates for the model parameters.
+In this section, we give the main results needed to derive the Gibbs updates for the model parameters.

 \noindent
 **Sampling by Direct Assignment**
 \label{sec:DSA}

-In this sampling scheme, based on the CRF, and who is akin to a Collapse Gibbs Sampling (CGS), we aim to sample iteratively, for the observation $(ij)$, the component assignement $z_{ij}$ (the dish chosen by the customer) given all the others data assignments.
+In this sampling scheme, based on the CRF, and who is akin to a Collapse Gibbs Sampling (CGS), we aim to sample iteratively, for the observation $(ij)$, the component assignment $z_{ij}$ (the dish chosen by the customer) given all the others data assignments.
-Furthermore, one also need to concurrently sample potential new component, which is achieved through the sampling of the number of tables $m_{jk}$ and auxiliary variable $\mat{\beta}$.
+Furthermore, one also needs to concurrently sample the potential new components, which is achieved through the sampling of the number of tables $m_{jk}$ and auxiliary variable $\mat{\beta}$.
 The latter is used to make an explicit construction of $G_0$.
-More precisely, as each $\psi_{jt}$ is a draw from $G_0$, by conditioning it by the $\psi_{jt}$ and expoitating Eq. \ref{eq:cond_dp} one has
+More precisely, as each $\psi_{jt}$ is a draw from $G_0$, by conditioning it by the $\psi_{jt}$ and exploiting Eq. \ref{eq:cond_dp} one has
 $$
 	G_0 \mid \bm{\psi}, H, \gamma \sim \DP\left(\gamma+m_{\bm{..}}, \frac{\gamma H + \sum_{k=1}^K m_{\bm{.}k}\delta_{\psi_k}} {\gamma + m_{\bm{..}}}\right)
 $$
-To accomplish the construction of $G_0$, one can resort to an augmented representation in order th have an explicit construction of it [@HDP], written as
+To accomplish the construction of $G_0$, one can resort to an augmented representation in order to have an explicit construction of it [@HDP], written as
 \begin{align*}
 & \mat{\beta} = (\beta_1,\dotsc,\beta_K, \beta_u) \sim Dir(m_{\bm{.}1},\dotsc, m_{\bm{.}K}, \gamma) \qquad G_u \sim \DP(\gamma, H) \\
 & \qquad\qquad\qquad\qquad  G_0 = \sum_{k=1}^K \beta_k \delta_{\phi_k} + \beta_u G_u